 At first, it is not really easy to form letters by changing the pressure while writing.
-So to acquire such automatisms, it is advisable to train one’s hand, and especially one’s wrist, by drawing repeated lines of o, a, n, w, uppercase, lowercase, and so on.
+So in order to acquire such automatisms, it is advisable to train one’s hand, and especially one’s wrist, by drawing repeated lines of o, a, n, w, uppercase, lowercase, and so on.

 Getting The Look | Brush Lettering

-The important thing is to achieve a good flexibility of the wrist, to properly measure the right pressure on the tip, to lift the hand at the right moment, and to balance the letters and the words.
+The important is then to achieve a good flexibility of the wrist, to properly measure the right pressure on the tip, to lift the hand at the right moment, and to balance the letters and the words.

-UPSTROKES: fine lines with little pressure on your upstrokes (use just the tip, about 90°).
+Upstrokes: fine lines with little pressure on your upstrokes (use just the tip, about 90°).

-DOWNSTROKES: thicker lines with heavy pressure on your downstrokes (full body of the tip almost parallel to the paper sheet, about 45°).
+Downstrokes: thicker lines with heavy pressure on your downstrokes (full body of the tip almost parallel to the paper sheet, about 45°).

-TIPS: During your first brush lettering tests, use lined or dotted paper sheet to keep your writing horizontal.
+Tips: during your first brush lettering tests, use lined or dotted paper sheet to keep your writing horizontal.
 It’s also ok to lift your pen from the paper between strokes !

-Molotow, Aqua Squeeze Pen – This brush has an empty reservoir that can be filled with water, liquid watercolour or Indian ink.
-Its tip (made from synthetic hair, and available in different sizes), produces fine or thick strokes.
+Molotow, Aqua Squeeze Pen.
+This brush has an empty reservoir that can be filled with water, liquid watercolour or Indian ink.
+Its tip (made from synthetic hair, and available in different sizes) produces fine or thick strokes.
 Once your work is finished, rinse the brush pen (always keep it empty and clean).

-TIP: To make filling the reservoir easier, use a pipette.
+Tip: to make filling the reservoir easier, use a pipette.

 Inspirations, Embellishments & Flourishes

-BLEND several colours or make graduations with the Ecoline blender.
+Blend several colours or make graduations with the Ecoline blender.

-BRIGHTEN UP your writing, with watercolour backgrounds and diluted illustrations.
+Brighten up your writing, with watercolour backgrounds and diluted illustrations.

-PLAY with some different styles like “Bounce Lettering”.
+Play with some different styles like “Bounce Lettering”.

-ADD shadows or decorations on and around the letters (eg, ribbon banners, flowers wreaths, etc.).
+Add shadows or decorations on and around the letters (eg, ribbon banners, flowers wreaths, etc.).

-USE masking tape for playing with white highlights.
+Use masking tape for playing with white highlights.